mxjp/node-subcode/README.md

 	escape: open[open.length - 1]
 }
 ```
 Note that a custom syntax configuration is not validated.
-Syntax configuration is not checked for errors.
-To ensure that everything is correct, the following guidelines should be followed:
+To ensure that everything will work as expected, the following guidelines should be followed:
 + All options have a different value.
 + Variable length options have a length of at least 1.
 + Fixed length options have a length of 1.